zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## III.
 Research Documentation

-### A. Physical Lab Notebooks
+### A. Traditional Lab Notebooks

-All members of the lab should record the details of their daily research activities in the form of a traditional lab notebook with dated entries.
+All members of the lab should record the details of their daily research activities in the form of a lab notebook with dated entries.
 This is a requirement for federally-funded research.
-Lab notebooks cannot leave the laboratory and must be turned in at the conclusion of your tenure in the lab.
+Lab notebooks must be turned in at the conclusion of your tenure in the lab.
+We have recently adopted reusable notebooks by [Rocketbook](<https://www.rocketbook.com>) as our official lab notebook system.
+You will be issued a RocketBook and will be expected to use this to document your daily experimental activities.
+This will require installing the RocketBook app on your phone and associating an account with your official university e-mail address.
+You should regularly take images and export your notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as backup.

 ### B. Electronic Lab Notebooks

-The laboratory uses [Benchling](<https://www.benchling.com>) as a shared electronic lab notebook (ELN) and central repository for all molecular biology efforts.
+The laboratory uses [Benchling](<https://www.benchling.com>) as a shared electronic lab notebook (ELN) and central repository for all molecular biology and cloning efforts.
 Lab members will receive an invitation to join the ZamanianLab Benchling organization page.
-Electronic summaries of work done and data generated (gels and printouts) should be regularly annotated and recorded into your defined Benchling lab notebook project space.
+Electronic summaries of work (including gels and printouts) should be regularly annotated and recorded into your defined Benchling lab notebook project space.
 This means that your electronic notes should include the minimal set of notes required to repeat any molecular biology experiment that you have performed.
 Do not let too much time elapse before you convert your physical notes into electronic form, as it is easier to clear up ambiguities when experiments are fresh in memory.
 This should develop into a habit.
-Benchling also provides tools for the planning of molecular cloning tasks and the design of molecular biology reagents.
+Benchling also provides tools for the planning of molecular cloning tasks and the design of reagents.

 ### C. Lab Electronic Storage

 All grad students and postdocs should install the [Box Drive](<https://www.box.com>) application and receive an invitation to edit the ZamanianLab shared Box folder.
 All students and staff of the University of Wisconsin-Madison receive Box cloud storage at no cost through their university e-mail accounts.
-The shared folder will be used to store important lab data, scripts, and documents. *DO NOT* delete shared folders while your local computer is set to sync as this will delete data across all devices.
+The shared folder will be used to store important lab data and documents. *DO NOT* delete shared folders while your local computer is set to sync as this will delete data across all devices.
 Do not use spaces in file names, unnecessarily long file names, or vague file naming systems that obscure contents.
 The primary storage folders are described below.
 The uses of other Box folders are described in subsequent sections.

 - ``/Data/`` This folder should be used to neatly preserve original files and raw data output from various lab and campus instruments (e.g., subfolders ``/Gels/``, ``/Sanger/``, ``/qPCR/``), common assays and projects with small data footprints (e.g., subfolders ``/Ce_assays/`` and ``/RNAi_experiments/``), as well as minimally processed 'big' data outputs (e.g., subfolder ``/RNAseq/``).
 Other subfolders will be created to represent different project-specific data types where necessary, with strict guidelines for file nomenclature.
 These folders have clear organization and naming conventions that need to followed.